sambranaivan/CardScriptsWiki/Parameter-naming-convention.md

 Those are the usual meanings, but these variable names can be used in other contexts, and it's up to the user to use these names or not.

 ## Understanding a card script
-Here is an example in Galactic Charity's script:
+Here's an example in Galactic Charity's script:
 ```lua
 --銀河の施し
 --Galactic Charity